A Time of Giddy

 These were women whose responsibilities were themselves.
 They could borrow if they didn’t have it in cash or credit.
 Because they HAD to go.

 Debbie wasn’t the kind to up and go on a ridiculous quest like this, but up and went she did.

 She got on a bus and was off, traveling two days.
-Two days sleeping on a bus, getting food at various diners...it was sleezy, yes, but a remarkable break from her stagnant middle age life.
+Two days sleeping on a bus, getting food at the various stops.
+It was sleezy, yes, but a remarkable break from her stagnant middle aged life.

 Not unexpected, she met four women very much like her who were going where she was going with the same mentality.
 They called each other by their ‘nicks’, Nympi and Cyberine, Shelac and Lokisha, and acted as if they were sisters or co-wives.

 Reaching the venue, they encountered others they’d met online.
 Women they knew well, but had never met.
 They ran about crowing like school children when a nick gained a face, excited afresh each time .